daynejones/backbone-formset/README.md

 deleteButtonHTML: HTML used for delete button. default is '<a href="#">Delete</a>'

 addedCallback = callback called after form is added. default is ''

+Check out guide_tools-example.js for a real world application of this plugin.